BiniyamAschalew/KD570/README.md

 4. Synthetic dataset generations are done with the source codes in `KD/synthetic`

 ## Experiments
-You will need to install PyTorch with the appropriate CUDA driver version and a couple more dependencies to run our experiments, which can be installed easily with `pip` or `conda`.
+You will need to install PyTorch with the appropriate CUDA driver version and several other dependencies to run our experiments, which can be installed easily with `pip` or `conda`.
 We highly recommend you create a separate virtual environment for this repository using commands like the following before installing the dependencies.
 ```
 conda create -n KD570
 conda activate KD570